E: [email protected]

 When we see a business with a website that's obviously not doing itself any favours, we know we can help them and that they'll see noticeable benefits within weeks.

 They are easy to spot.
-The design looks amateurish, the content is poorly presented and out of date to the extent that you're not entirely convinced that they are still in business.
-At the very least it is not giving anyone and reason or confidence to want to do business with them.
-And that's even before you take into consideration that the site isn't mobile friendly, doesn't start with https and isn't GDPR compliant!
+The design looks amateurish, the content is poorly presented and out of date to the extent that you might not be entirely convinced that they are still in business.
+At the very least it is not giving anyone any reason or confidence to want to do business with them.
+And that's even before you take into consideration that the site probably isn't mobile friendly, doesn't start with https and isn't GDPR compliant!

 The good news is that most of the time the fundamentals to improve a website are already in place, and it's simply a case of restructuring the basics and getting them to adhere to some good habits in the future.